amykyta/triangle_puzzle/README.md

 curiosity satisfied
 ===================

-    There are 29760 solutions when the 0 peg is open first There are 29760 solutions when the 10 peg is open first There are 29760 solutions when the 14 peg is open first There are 14880 solutions when the 1 peg is open first There are 14880 solutions when the 2 peg is open first There are 14880 solutions when the 6 peg is open first There are 14880 solutions when the 11 peg is open first There are 14880 solutions when the 13 peg is open first There are 14880 solutions when the 9 peg is open first There are 1550 solutions when the 4 peg is open first There are 1550 solutions when the 7 peg is open first There are 1550 solutions when the 8 peg is open first There are 85258 solutions when the 3 peg is open first There are 85258 solutions when the 5 peg is open first There are 85258 solutions when the 12 peg is open first
+    There are 29760 solutions when the 0 peg is open first (took 2.99158 seconds.)
+    There are 29760 solutions when the 10 peg is open first (took 3.05413 seconds.)
+    There are 29760 solutions when the 14 peg is open first (took 3.03566 seconds.)
+    There are 14880 solutions when the 1 peg is open first (took 1.57392 seconds.)
+    There are 14880 solutions when the 2 peg is open first (took 1.56325 seconds.)
+    There are 14880 solutions when the 6 peg is open first (took 1.55677 seconds.)
+    There are 14880 solutions when the 11 peg is open first (took 1.56967 seconds.)
+    There are 14880 solutions when the 13 peg is open first (took 1.57275 seconds.)
+    There are 14880 solutions when the 9 peg is open first (took 1.57545 seconds.)
+    There are 1550 solutions when the 4 peg is open first (took 0.768335 seconds.)
+    There are 1550 solutions when the 7 peg is open first (took 0.770984 seconds.)
+    There are 1550 solutions when the 8 peg is open first (took 0.770542 seconds.)
+    There are 85258 solutions when the 3 peg is open first (took 6.06795 seconds.)
+    There are 85258 solutions when the 5 peg is open first (took 6.06844 seconds.)
+    There are 85258 solutions when the 12 peg is open first (took 6.07781 seconds.)